pivotal/docs-tas-adapter/overview.md

 Application Service Adapter integrates with an existing installation of [Tanzu Build Service](https://tanzu.vmware.com/build-service) component of Tanzu Application Platform to build container images for app code deployed to the platform.
 It also integrates with [Contour](https://projectcontour.io/) to realize ingress routes to running apps.

 To install Application Service Adapter and its dependencies, proceed to [Installing Prerequisites](install-prerequisites.md).

+## <a id='telemetry-notice'></a> Notice of telemetry collection for Tanzu Application Platform

+[//]: # (This following text came from legal.
+Do not edit it.)

+Application Service Adapter for VMware Tanzu Application Platform in the VMware Customer Experience Improvement Program (CEIP).
+As part of CEIP, VMware collects technical information about your organization’s use of VMware products and services in association with your organization’s VMware license keys.
+For information about CEIP, see the [Trust & Assurance Center](https://www.vmware.com/solutions/trustvmware/ceip.html).
+You may join or leave CEIP at any time.
+The CEIP Standard Participation Level provides VMware with information to improve its products and services, identify and fix problems, and advise you on how to best deploy and use VMware products.
+For example, this information can enable a proactive product deployment discussion with your VMware account team or VMware support team to help resolve your issues.
+This information cannot directly identify any individual.

+[//]: # (The text above came from legal.
+Do not edit it.)

+You must acknowledge that you have read the VMware CEIP policy before you can proceed with the installation.
+For more information, see [Configure the installation settings](install.md#configure-installation-settings) in _Installing Application Service Adapter_.
+To opt out of telemetry participation after installation, see [Opting out of telemetry reporting](install.md#opt-out-telemetry) in _Installing Application Service Adapter_.